F0lak/dm_open_ref/ref/world/proc/IsSubscribed.md

     *or* null if hub contact failed
 <!-- -->
 **Args:**
-+   player+ a mob, client, key, or ckey
++   player: a mob, client, key, or ckey

 Checks a player for their subscription status to this game.